MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 ### Process Genbank files

 Process both selected MAGs.
-The input is the genbank file (`.gbXX`) in the prokka output folder.
+The input is the genbank file (`.gbk`) in the prokka output folder.
 Write the output files to a new folder called `Genomes` in our `07_RECIPIENTS` folder.
 Add the genome name as the prefix (option `-O`).

 ```bash